-Students will annotate texts as they read, and they will write reading journals.
-Larger projects will include analytical essays, creative writing, and interdisciplinary work with History.
+Students will annotate texts as they read to prepare for class discussions and activities.
+Larger projects will include analytical essays, creative writing, and interdisciplinary work with history.

 As students make their way through American literary history, they will respond to texts and contexts through a variety of performance tasks that will be assessed by rubrics and teacher comments.
-For example, students will write an original research paper and an essay that considers the connections between literature, history, and other artistic forms (music, visual art) with the history and culture of the Great Depression.
 Students will also gain real-world practice in literary analysis by responding to the work of a professional critic of American literature.

-Major works might include the following:

-Arthur Miller, The CrucibleHerman Melville, "Benito Cereno" Nella Larsen, PassingLouise Erdrich, Tracks
+Major works might include the following: Arthur Miller, The Crucible Frederick Douglass, Narrative of the Life of Frederick Douglass Nella Larsen, Passing Louise Erdrich, Tracks